ceronGithub/Ai-Generated-Projects/README.md

 # claude AI
 upload all code files. and type in "here are my codes.
-And save those as the original."
+And save those as the original." review, debug, fix module ....
+ Review the code for bugs or improvements

 # supabase
 db password : MxacRsEwzJe51J0b